- No products in the cart.

 Raw Honey simply means honey as present in the honeycomb.
-It has many essential micronutrients, beneficial enzymes and bee pollen.
+It has many essential micronutrients, including beneficial enzymes and bee pollen.

 Bharat Honey is just about ‘RAW’ because it is utterly unheated, unprocessed, and unfiltered.
 Hence bee pollen and all essential nutrients like vitamins, minerals & live natural enzymes are intact.